konstfish/fischer_project_2/README.md

 </div>

 ## 💦 Short Summary
 The goal of this assignment was the creation of a POP3 Client, including support for GnuTLS.
-The program was implemented using Protobuf as well as gRPC.
+The project was implemented using Protobuf, as well as gRPC.

 ```
   _           _     _     _        0